arrow_back

 Test your agent

-• On your personal phone, call in to the phone number you created and follow the voice prompts.
+• On your personal phone, call the phone number you created and follow the voice prompts.
 Try out the no-match, no-input, and barge-in features you enabled during this lab.
-(DTMF is not currently supported by the CX Gateway.)
+(The Conversational Agent Gateway does not currently support DTMF.)

 If the agent reaches the end session state, the call ends.